hannesortmeier/tastefinder/README.md

 - Münster
 - Emsdetten

+If you love to see the city you are living in or visiting added to the list, please let me know!

 ## Getting Started

 To get started with TasteFinder, clone the repository and follow the instructions in the individual paragraphs for